unlimitedbacon/stl-thumb/README.md

 #### Debian / Ubuntu

 [Download the .deb package](https://github.com/unlimitedbacon/stl-thumb/releases/latest) for your platform (usually amd64) and install it.
-Packages are also available for armhf (Raspberry Pi) and arm64 (Pinebook and other SBCs).
+Packages are also available for armhf (Raspberry Pi) and arm64 (Pine64 and other SBCs).

 ```
-$ sudo dpkg -i stl-thumb_0.3.0_amd64.deb
+$ sudo apt install ./stl-thumb_0.4.0_amd64.deb
 ```

 ## Command Line Usage